 - Use the utility knife or scissors to cut the traced circle out of the box.

-- Cut off the short flap opposite of your recently cut hole to hold phone in place
+- Cut off the short flap opposite of your recently cut hole to hold the phone in place

 - Fold the flap into a small phone prop.